therneau/survival/README.md

 equations, and find having the "real" equations side by side with the code makes it much easier to get it right.
 Anyone who wants to study the methods is advised to perform "make code.pdf" in the noweb directory and then look at the relevant portion of that pdf file.

-One side effect of this is that the install_github command may not work:
+You should be able to install this using the following R code:
+> library(noweb)   # noweb is needed by the make process, library() just checks
+>                  # that you have it available -- you can leave this line out
+> library(devtools)
+> install_git("git://github.com/therneau/survival.git")

+However, this may not work on all configurations.

  1. The "configure" file is a shell script that runs "make fun" in the noweb directory.
 This will populate the R and src directories with a number of files whose first line is
    # Automatically generated from the noweb directory
-However, noweb/Makefile may not be appropriate for all systems as I only test on linux.
+The noweb/Makefile may not be appropriate for all systems as I only test on linux.
 There should also be a configure.win file, but I never use MS-Windows so have not the tools to create and test it.
 This is an area where contributions to make the process more univeral would be welcome.
- 2. Before submission to CRAN, BTW, I run the make process myself and then remove the configure file.
+ 2. Before submission to CRAN, I run the make process myself and then remove the configure file.
 This ensures that the package as downloaded from CRAN works on all architectures.

-The alternate is to clone the source to your own machine, execute the "make" process by hand, and then install from that source.
+An alternate is to clone the source to your own machine, execute the "make" process by hand, and then install from that source.